omer-faruq/webbrowser.koplugin/README.md

 ## Features
 - **Search dialog**: Launch queries directly from KOReader using a custom dialog tailored for e-ink interaction.
 - **Curated results list**: Browse plaintext summaries before opening pages, reducing bandwidth and rendering overhead.
-- **Dual rendering modes**: Choose between the original Markdown viewer or the new MuPDF HTML renderer depending on your needs.
+- **Flexible rendering modes**: Switch between Markdown, CRE, and MuPDF to match your preferred balance of readability and page fidelity.
 - **Direct URL navigation**: Use the Go button in the search dialog to open any URL without performing a search first.
 - **Bookmark manager**: Store, organize, reopen, and delete frequently referenced pages inside KOReader.
 - **Offline-ready saves**: Export rendered Markdown to local storage for later reading without connectivity.